Vitamin D Deficiency | Why a lack of is Vitamin D Important

 • Studies have shown that people with adequate levels of vitamin D have a considerably lower risk of developing cancer.

-• It enables recovery from TB in a rapid manner.
+• It rapidly enables recovery from TB.

 • Low levels of vitamin D may increase the risk of heart attack and early death.
 So it becomes essential to maintain adequate levels of this vitamin in the body.